yayanksenpai/AstrakoBot/README.md

 ## Starting the bot.

-Once you've set up your database and your configuration is complete, simply run the bat file(if on windows) or run (Linux):
+Once you've set up your database and your configuration is complete, simply run (Linux):

 `python3 -m AstrakoBot`

-You can use [nssm](https://nssm.cc/usage) to install the bot as service on windows and set it to restart on /gitpull Make sure to edit the start and restart bats to your needs.
-Note: the restart bat requires that User account control be disabled.

 For queries or any issues regarding the bot please open an issue ticket or visit us at [AstrakoBotSupport](https://t.me/AstrakoBotSupport)